GridPlus/phonon-network/card-specification.md

 Opening a secure channel involves checking that the card has a valid signed certificate from GridPlus and agreeing on secure channel keys via a Diffie-Hellman key exchange.
 To achieve forward secrecy and prevent command replays, the secure channel keys will rotate deterministically after each message.

 The command sequence to begin a card session is illustrated below:

+Phonon proposed Card to Terminal Secure Channel (Not implemented)
 ```
 Terminal                                                                   Card
 ========                                                                  ======